-Background information: The Archivist features a young woman from a metropolitan planet of multiple species, including aliens.
+Background information: The Archivist features a young human woman from a metropolitan planet of multiple species, including aliens.
 Her genetic background is mixed East Asian.
-Her mother is from the metropolitan planet; her father from a planet where predominantly Chinese and Central Asian humans settled in their Exodus from Old Earth.
+Her mother is from the metropolitan planet; her father from a planet where predominantly East Asian, Central Asian, and North-Eastern European humans settled in their Exodus from Old Earth.
 Many, many generations later, some cultural links remain.
 Two more of my major characters are from this planet.
 Another shares genetic traits with humans who originated from South Asia, though her cultural identity is fluid.

 Why do I want a sensitivity reader?
 I’m a British-Australian white woman who is not from the group of people to whom these characters [somewhat] belong.
 I’m not writing an OwnVoices book, nor am I attempting to write about identity from a BIPOC point of view – I leave this to those authors who own and live these experiences.
 I also didn’t deliberately choose to write characters from a different background to myself, or choose them in order to offend.
 They simply walked into my head this way!
 And though arguments have been made both for and against writing main characters who are not your own culture, sexuality, gender, race, ability or other identity, I am not here to engage in these arguments.

 What I do want, is to ensure that in my science fiction book I have not included any stereotypes, bias, false information, potentially harmful content, or inaccuracies.
 I intend to start with my first novel the way I mean to go on: by taking such elements into consideration and trying to avoid them to the best of my ability.